 Additionally, it will notify you if any parts of the building are not up to date with building regulations.

 It is important to note that the homebuyer report is non-intrusive.
-This means that the surveyor will not look behind the walls and beyond the floorboards.
+This means that the surveyor will not intrusively check cavity or solid walls and beyond the floorboards.